poladbachs/AdminDashboard/README.md

 ## Conclusion

 This project demonstrates advanced usage of **Next.js**, **React**, and modern UI libraries to build a feature-rich and highly interactive web application.
-The DEC Energy Landing Page serves as a practical example of creating scalable and user-friendly applications that are both responsive and visually appealing.
+The DEC Admin Dashboard serves as a practical example of creating scalable and user-friendly applications that are both responsive and visually appealing.